influxdata/influxdb-client-csharp/Client.Linq/README.md

 #### Filter by Field

-The filter field has to be after `pivot()` because we want to select all fields from pivoted table.
+The filter by field has to be after the `pivot()` because we want to select all fields from pivoted table.

 ```c#
 var query = from s in InfluxDBQueryable<Sensor>.Queryable("my-bucket", "my-org", queryApi)